rippedpiracy/site/docs/PC Software/games.md

 **[Ova Games](https://ovagames.com) (DDL)**

-A site which focuses on reuploading Repacks, P2P Cracks, Scene Releases and GOG Rips to various hosts.
+A site which focuses on re-uploading Repacks, P2P Cracks, Scene Releases and GOG Rips to various hosts.
 They rarely include Torrent links.
 Takes requests too.

 **[CrackHub](https://crackhub.site) (DDL)**

-Another site that mainly focuses on reuploading to different hosts, they take requests too.
-It also has an automatic Scene Upload Bot which uploads to Zippyshare found [here](https://scene.crackhub.site).
+Another site that mainly focuses on re-uploading to different hosts, they take requests too.
+It also has an automatic Scene Uploading Bot which Uploads to Zippyshare found [here](https://scene.crackhub.site).

 **[GamesDrive](https://gamesdrive.net) (DDL)**

-Another site that reuploads Repacks, P2P Cracks and Scene Releases to various hosts.
+Another site that re-uploads Repacks, P2P Cracks and Scene Releases to various hosts.
 They take requests.

 ## Forums